Planning Board

 The Planning Board evaluates rezoning requests against the following criteria (per Section 12.4 of the Denver Zoning Code):

-- Does the rezoning further public health, safety, and welfare?
+• Does the rezoning further the public interest?

 After evaluating a rezoning request against the above criteria, the Planning Board makes a recommendation to City Council.
 City Council holds a second public hearing and makes a final decision on the request.
 For more, visit denvergov.org/rezoning.